 My first change of seasons as a bald man was pretty weird.
 It was also a valuable lesson on how important it is to protect your dome with the proper hat.

 During the winter I quickly realized that no, my bald-headed dad wasn’t joking.
 Your noggin does get freaking cold!
 It’s ridiculously easy to get a cold going outside with a bare scalp.

 And summer?
 A few hours of being careless (read: not having my baseball cap on) cost me a nasty sunburn.
 Let me tell you: having a swollen, red and itchy scalp with the skin starting to peel like crazy is not any man’s definition of fun.

 Which is why I have several hats ready in my list of bald men necessities:

 Picking the best hat for you as a clean shaven guy comes down to balance.
 A balance between feeling comfortable and being stylish as the gentleman you are.

 You don’t want to look stupid in your hat.
-You also don’t want to experience itching/irritation due to its material.
+You also don’t want to experience itching/irritation due to its materials.

 Some of them will fit your style; some might not.
 Some are great for those scorching summer months; others will protect you from the winter’s freezing kiss.

 My 6 best hat type recommendations if you’re a bald man

 1. Winter casual style: